-and maintains an airbase in Kyrgyzstan, raising China's suspicions about U.S. military deployments in Central Asia and a perceived U.S. encirclement campaign.)
 PRC ruler Hu Jintao also argued that Central Asian countries can handle their own internal and regional affairs.
-General Richard Myers, Chairman of the Joint Chiefs of Staff, responded on July 14 that China and Russia were "trying to bully" the Central Asian countries.
+General Richard Myers, Chairman of the Joint Chiefs of Staff, responded on July 14, 2005, that China and Russia were "trying to bully" the Central Asian countries.
 A week later, China's official People's Daily accused General Myers of showing "arrogance" and U.S. intentions to "permanently meddle" and be "strategically dominant" in Central Asia.

 On July 19, 2005, the House passed (by voice vote) Representative Tom Lantos' amendment to the Foreign Relations Authorization Act for FYs 2006 and 2007 (H.R.
 2601).
 The language expressed the congressional concern that the SCO's declaration called for a deadline for deployments in Central Asia and called on the President and Secretaries of Defense and State to open a dialogue with SCO countries about the use of bases there.
 The House passed H.R.
-2601 (by 351-78) on July 20, 2005, and it was placed on the Senate's calendar two days later.
+2601 (by 351-78) on July 20, 2005, whereas the Senate did not vote on it during the 109th Congress.

 China has worked to improve ties with Central Asian countries, including offering military assistance.
 The PRC hosted a summit of SCO members in Shanghai on June 15, 2006, that included Iran as an observer.
-The State Department expressed concerns about the inclusion of Iran, a state sponsor of terrorism, saying that inclusion runs "counter" to the goal of fighting terrorism
+The State Department expressed concerns about the inclusion of Iran, a state sponsor of terrorism, saying that inclusion runs "counter" to the goal of fighting terrorism.